steveaq/Webs-Scraping-for-Fooball-Data-/FBREF Data-Scraping Walk Through pt1.md

 ## Conclusion

-As mentioned in the into to this post I was looking to acheieve the follwing key items:
+As mentioned in the into to this post I was looking to achieve the follwing key items:

 - [x] *Create a set of working functions to aggregate data from FBREF.*
 - - We have done so, taking 3 seprate data-tables from FBREF minisites and converting them into pandas data frames